 If the share price falls under $51.25, they could sell their position in BAM-A.TO at a capital loss, carry that loss forward, and purchase shares of a different company instead (being mindful of the superficial loss rules).

-Capital gain harvesting has the potential to save investors a substantial amount of tax on their investment gains in their Cash/Margin accounts.
+Capital gains harvesting has the potential to save investors a substantial amount of tax on their investment gains in their non-registered (Cash/Margin) accounts.

 There are some nuances you should know of, particularly if you are buying and selling a position multiple times throughout the year.
-You should talk to a professional accountant before taking this on.
+Before using this strategy to reduce tax, you should talk to a professional accountant to get the exact process right and make sure it works for your situation.

 All comments are moderated before being posted for public viewing.
 Please don't send in multiple comments if yours doesn't appear right away.
 It can take up to 24 hours before comments are posted.